 As you get used to performing plough, you can distribute your bodyweight in order to add resistance to target particular areas.
 For example, particular tension on your left shoulder can be specifically targeted by positioning your legs more to the left when bringing your feet up over your head.
 With practice, you will be able to increasingly target the move to your individual needs - a very satisfying ability in the absence of an immediate sports massage!

 Athletes have much to benefit from by adding simple yoga postures like this to their post-training recovery protocol.
-Each week we will add a new posture, benefitting various muscle groups, that can be added to your personal recovery 'tool kit'.
+Each week we will add a new posture, benefiting various muscle groups, that can be added to your personal recovery 'toolkit'.